-Geography, literally translated would be Geo "Earth" graphy "writing".
-So essentially geography is about the characterization and communication of the Earth and its components.
-While, physical geographers concentrate on topics such as weather, climate, soils, landforms, etc. human cultural geographers investigate the ways people interact with the Earth and each other.
-Human/cultural geographers spend time investigating how and why people live where they do, how they obtain resources, how they interact with each other, and how they interact with their environment.
-In other words, human geographers focus on people and their activities, such as culture, economics, political systems, and history.
+Geography, literally translated from Greek would be gē meaning "earth" and -graphia meaning "writing".
+Geography is therefore the characterization and communication of the Earth and its components.
+While physical geographers concentrate on topics such as weather, climate, soils, landforms, etc... human geographers investigate the ways in which people interact with the Earth and each other.
+Human geographers investigate how people interact with their environment and how their environment influences the ways in which they act.
+In other words, human geographers focus on people and their activities, such as culture, economics, political systems, transportation, and history.

 Students interested in cultural geography can take a wide range of courses within the context of several of our departmental majors.
 Students outside of the department may also opt to take courses toward a minor.
 Interested students are encouraged to contact a faculty member or their advisor to discuss potential courses and projects.